What is a blue plaque scheme?

 - Commemoration of buildings requires a historic cultural significance worthy of public notice, whether from a historical event or an important cultural significance that's not obvious from its present appearance

-- Plaques can only be considered for people who are deceased
+- Plaques will only be considered for people who have been deceased for at least five years

-- The Council will fund two blue plaques per year.
+- The Council will fund up to two blue plaques per year.
 Additional plaques may be established if funding has been raised by the applicant.

 How to make a nomination